ChristerNilsson/Lab/2019/023-hashcode/README.md

+# Hash Code

-# Basis for this code can be found here: https://github.com/danieleratti/hashcode-2019
+Inspiration for this code can be found here: https://github.com/danieleratti/hashcode-2019

-bb.out contains all photos with their neighbours
+* bb.out contains all photos with their neighbours
-Is used to improve the solution for b.
+* Is used to improve the solution for b.
-Normal value before 2opt is 205.000.
+* Normal value before 2opt is 205.000.
-Maximum is 240.000 - 3.
+* Maximum is 240.000 - 3.

-tsp.py reads bb.out and writes bbb.out
+* tsp.py reads bb.out and writes bbb.out
-tsp.py uses 2-opt to improve the result by greedy neighbours Estimated execution time: 2.5 hours per round.
+* tsp.py uses 2-opt to improve the result by greedy neighbours
+* Estimated execution time: 2.5 hours per round.
-Please note: 2-opt does not warrant global optimum.
+* Please note: 2-opt does not warrant global optimum.

 ## Timings for e